Info about the As

 2. Fill in the form below.

-3. Together with your supervisors, schedule your A1 before the registration deadline.
-They will enter the date in the system (SuperSaaS).
+4. Together with your supervisors, schedule your A1 before the end of week 4.
+They will enter the date in the system (SuperSaaS) if it’s available, or through email if it’s not.

 A1 (Kick-off)